 Induction – week one

-The student’s placement should commence with an induction process which will familiarise them with the company, culture, working practices and health & safety.
+• The student’s placement should commence with an induction process which will familiarise them with the company, culture, working practices and health & safety.
 The benefits of having an induction far outweigh the initial effort required.
-(See our Employer Brochure for a sample induction schedule).

 Monitor and guide the progress of the student(s)

-Work supervisors must approve and sign the student’s Weekly Log, Monthly Learning Report and Final Work Placement Report.
+• Work supervisors must approve and sign the student’s Monthly Learning Report and Final Work Placement Report.

 Site visit by the college

-The college will schedule a site visit to your office approximately midway through the placement.
-In some instances, a visit may not be possible and in such circumstances the assessment may be conducted by phone.
+• The college will schedule a site visit to your office approximately midway through the placement.
+In some instances, a visit may not be possible and in such circumstances the assessment may be conducted virtually.

 Issues with the student during placement